andrewdavidmackenzie/flow/lib/Next.md

 Maybe add references to values and functions in the connections when we are doing that

+Use a hash table by route or name to find IO values, and not have to iterate through them?

 Create a flat connection table with all connections in it

 Reduce it down to connections between values and functions only.